nash2000/char-lstm-crf-lstmconv/README.md

 ```

-# Testing a model
+# Testing a Model

 ##### 1. Apply the trained model to test set

 ``` sh
 python cclab/bilstmcrf/bilstmcrf_charlstmconv_lexicon.py -j 100 -c 3 -h 250  -t models/kornerdatasetlexicondb/model_output_feat_char.dat -d kornerdatasetlexicondb -p models/kornerdatasetlexicondb
 ```
-The tagged results will be stored in the files with prefix `models/kornerdatasetlexicondb/model_output_feat_char.dat'
+The tagged results will be stored in the files with prefix `models/kornerdatasetlexicondb/model_output_feat_char.dat`

 ##### 2. Print the tagged results from the files